umbraco/UmbracoDocs/Implementation/Composing/index-v8.md

 # Composing
 With Umbraco V8+ you are now able to customise how your Umbraco application runs and boots by composing different components of the system.
 You may wish to add your own customisations on how Umbraco works or alternatively disable or remove specific functions in Umbraco.
 You can achieve this with composers & components.

-## Bye bye ApplicationEventHandler, hello Composers & Components
+## What are composers & components?

-XXXXXXXXXXXXXX WRITE SOME INTRO XXXXXXXXXXXXXXXXXXX
+XXXXXXXXXXXXXX TODO WRITE SOME INTRO XXXXXXXXXXXXXXXXXXX

 ### Changing Umbraco